 This all means you need to amend your strategy in line with the new market conditions.
 Alternatively, you may want a unique weekend trading strategy.

 Below several strategies have been outlined that have been carefully designed for weekend trading.

 Weekend trading has also boosted by those ‘always on’ assets – cryptocurrencies.
 Brokers have seen the appetite to trade is growing and add markets all the time, for example, the DOW IG Weekend and other indices.

 The market conditions are ideal for this weekend gap trading forex and options strategy.
 Gaps are simply pricing jumps.
 At some point something shifted the market, leading to a price jump to a higher or lower level, whilst excluding the prices in-between.

 Firstly, what causes the gaps?
 Any number of things can be the cause, from new movements to accelerated movements.
 The one thing they do require though is substantial volume.
-Because the weekend sees the big players out of the game, you’ll struggle to find these gaps.
-Instead, you’ll find closing gaps.
+Because the weekend sees the big players out of the game, you will struggle to find these gaps.
+Instead, you will find closing gaps.

 Closing gaps can be created by just a few traders.
 For whatever reason, a few people invest in the same direction.
 The market then spikes and everyone else is left scratching their head.
 So, what do they do?
 They think it must be a mistake and trade in the opposite direction, looking to profit from the error.